* -- June 30, 1999 Requirements

 (5)The equivalent of a concentration in accounting shall be determined in the following manner:

 (A) Beginning with candidates who apply for the initial examination on or after June 30, 1999, the equivalent of a concentration in accounting shall be sixty (60) semester hours or ninety (90) quarter hours of accounting and other related courses.
-At least thrity-three (33) semester hours or fifty (50) quarter hours shall be accounting courses with at least one (1) course in auditing and at least eighteen (18) semester hours or twenty-seven (27) quarter hours of accounting courses taken at the upper division level.
-Principles of accounting (or introductory accounting) courses will not be credited toward the required number of hours of accounting courses, but may be credited toward the other related courses.
+At least thirty-three (33) semester hours or fifty (50) quarter hours shall be accounting courses with at least one (1) course in auditing.
 The remaining twenty-seven (27) semester hours or forty (40) quarter hours shall be in accounting or other areas of business administration such as business law, statistics, economics, finance, marketing, management, data processing and business communications.
 These courses shall be taken at an accredited college or university recognized by the board.